BorgOwen/CloudSecNetwork/week7/task.md

-Description - Create an AWS Identity center, create a new user and assign them a permission set using the predefined SecurityAudot job function policy
+Description - Deploy NGINX on Amazon ECS using fargate in a public subnet and add a CloudWatch dashboard with widgets for CPUUtilization and MemoryUtilization to monitor the ECS task in real time.
+For deeper insight, simulate load by stress testing the app and observe the metrics.

-Deliverables - Screenshots showing the identity Center Instance, user and assigned permission set
+Deliverables - Screenshots showing
+- ECS cluster and running service
+- ECS task definition with specified CPU and memory settings
+- Cloudwatch dashboard with CPU and memory widgets
+- Changes in metrics under simulated load